Policies

 Children’s Internet Protection Act (CIPA)

-The CIPA is a federal law which requires that schools have an Internet safety policy and use an Internet filter to protect students from inappropriate matter on the Internet.
+The CIPA is a federal law that requires that schools have an Internet safety policy and use an Internet filter to protect students from inappropriate matters on the Internet.
 Schools are required to protect the safety and security of minors and prevent unauthorized access.

 Children's Internet Protection Act - FCC Consumer Facts